apache/druid/docs/ingestion/index.md

 ### Example of rollup

-For an example of how to configure rollup, and of what how the feature will modify your data, check out the [rollup tutorial](../tutorials/tutorial-rollup.md).
+For an example of how to configure rollup, and of how the feature will modify your data, check out the [rollup tutorial](../tutorials/tutorial-rollup.md).

 ### Maximizing rollup ratio